nfstream/nfstream.github.io/docs/api.md

 NFPlugin is the main class for extending NFStream.
 It can be used for the following use cases:
 * Changing the expiration logic of NFStream with custom expiration.
 * Create a set of new NFlow features.
-* Deploy Machine Learning Models
+* Deploy Machine Learning Models.
+* Combination of the above possibilities.

-In the following, we provide the prototype of NFPlugin class that your plugin must inherit from.
+In the following, we provide the prototype of NFPlugin class that a user defined plugin must inherit from.

 ```python
 class NFPlugin(object):